 Finding animals that roam such large territories can be a challenge, and it’s important to remember that sightings are never guaranteed.
 Visiting these select parks and camps puts the odds of seeing wild dog in your favor, especially during the dry season.
+Learn where to see African wild dogs below.

 Top Places to See African Wild Dog